chpolste/barotropic/README.md

 Usage of the model involves three classes:

 - `Grid`: contains properties of the latitude-longitude grid, provides access to spectral transforms and differentiation and quadrature in space.
-- `BarotropicModel`: set up the right-hand side forcing terms and parameters of the numerical diffusion and integrate forward in time.
+- `BarotropicModel`: handles the forcing terms, parameters of the numerical diffusion and time integration.
-- `State`: provides initial state presets as staticmethods, general access to fields (PV, wind, streamfunction, etc.) and shortcuts to plotting and diagnostic functions.
+- `State`: general access to fields (PV, wind, streamfunction, etc.) and shortcuts to plotting and diagnostic functions.

 Convenient model setup and analysis functionality is provided by these submodules:

+- `init`: predefined and configurable initial states.
 - `rhs`: contains predefined forcing terms (e.g. pseudo-orography) with overloaded `+` and `*` operators for convenient combination.
 - `diagnostic`: implementation of various diagnostic functions, mainly for analysis of Rossby waves.
 - `plot`: plot presets and general plotting helpers, e.g. to combine multiple `State` objects into a Hovmöller diagram.